copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - You can determine the species of a non-stale egg by listening to it with a blessed stethoscope.
 - Monsters will not wear objects made of a material they hate.
+- Monsters will not equip gear when they think the player is close by.
+- Monsters can no longer start equipping gear in zero turns after doing other actions.

 ### Interface changes